dynatrace-oss/opentelemetry-metric-python/README.md

 Therefore, if no endpoint is specified, we assume a OneAgent is running and export to it, including metadata.

 ##### Dimensions precedence

-When specifying default dimensions, labels and OneAgent metadata enrichment, the precedence of dimensions with the same key is as follows: Default dimensions are overwritten by labels passed to instruments, which in turn are overwritten by the OneAgent dimensions (even though the likeliness of a collision here is very low).
-If the same key is present _within_ any of the three categories, the last occurrence of each key will be used.
+When specifying default dimensions, labels and OneAgent metadata enrichment, the precedence of dimensions with the same key is as follows:
+Default dimensions are overwritten by labels passed to instruments, which in turn are overwritten by the OneAgent dimensions (even though the likeliness of a collision here is very low, since the OneAgent metadata only contains [Dynatrace reserved dimensions](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/metric-ingestion-protocol/#syntax) starting with `dt.*`).

 ## Development